Olygo/OCI_ComputeCapacityReport/README.md

 ## Disclaimer
 **Always ensure thorough testing of any script on test resources prior to deployment in a production environment to avoid potential outages or unexpected costs.
 The OCI_ComputeCapacityReport script does not interact with or create any resources in your existing environment.**

+**This script is an independent tool developed by Florian Bonneville and is not affiliated with or supported by Oracle.
+It is provided as-is and without any warranty or official endorsement from Oracle**